nlpcl-lab/starlab-api/README.md

   }
 ```

-2. Create an view page named `api_<api-name>.html` in the `templates` folder.
-This is used for accepting input data and displaying results.
-In addition to text, you can include visual results as per your needs.
+2. Create a view page named `api_<api-name>.html` in the `templates` folder.
+This page has two sections:
+   1. A detailed documentation of the API usage.
+   2. A live demo of the API, which accepts input data and displays result.
+Feel free to include graphs and visualizations of the output here.

    See `templates/api_artext.html` as reference.

 3. Implement two funtions in `app.py`, one for simply rendering the API view page and second for processing the input and returning a `json` reponse.
 See the implementations of `artext_view()` and `api_artext()` in `app.py` as reference.